EEExclamation/EEEHUD/customizations/Centered Hud position/readme.txt

-Revert back to the normal style with this by dragging the folders here and placing them in the main folder, replacing them
+Revert back to the centered style with this by dragging the folders here and placing them in the main folder, replacing them